chiaxin/MayaAPI101/cpp/maya_api_cpp_command_arguments.md

 # Maya API CPP Command Arguments

+## Strategy

+1. Use `MSyntax` object to add and define all flag and arguments you need.
+2. Register a new syntax object.
+3. Use `MArgDatabase` or `MArgParser` to analisys user arguments.

+### Flag Limited and Rules

+1. Use `MSyntax::addFlag` to add new flag with 3 arguments</br>
+   short name(brief name), long name and argument type.
+2. The flag short name less than 4 character.
+3. The flag long name gather than 3 character.
+4. A flag can be multi-usage, if you call `MSyntax::makeFlagMultiUse`.
+5. A flag can be receive 6 parameter at most, They can be difference type.
+6. The special flag -e (-edit) and -q (-query) enable them use `enableEdit` and `enableQuery`.

+### Arguments

+Define argument have TWO ways : `command argument` and `objects`.

+#### Command Arguments

+1. Use `MSyntax::addArg` to add a new command argument.

+#### Objects Arguments

+1. Use `MSyntax::setObjectType` to add a new command argument.
+2. It can be define minimum and maximum on number of objects.
+3. Pass `MSyntax::kStringObjects` enum it no check object exists in the scene</br>
+   and get it as `MStringArray`.
+4. Pass `MSyntax::kSelectionList` enum it can check object exists in the scene</br>
+   and get it as `MSelectionList`.
+5. Pass `MSyntax::kNone` enum it have no any parameter.

 ## Maya Command Structure

 command (-edit|-query) `-flag1 arg1 arg2 arg3` `-flag2 arg1 arg2 arg3` argument;